google/gae-secure-scaffold-python3/{{ cookiecutter.project }}/README.md

-#{{ PROJECT_NAME }}
+# {{ cookiecutter.project }}

 A Secure Scaffold project.

 ## Setup

-To run this project locally setup a python3 virtual env and install the dependencies.
+Create a new Python 3 virtual env and install the dependencies:

-For example if you use standard virtualenv run:

-    virtualenv env -p python3
+    python3 -m venv venv
-    source env/bin/activate
+    source venv/bin/activate
     pip install -r requirements.txt

-Once done all you need to do is run:
+Then you can start the development server:

     python main.py

-and go to [localhost:5000](localhost:5000) to see the result.
+And go to [localhost:5000](localhost:5000) to see the result.